City Handling of Railway Trust Distributions — Commingling and Investment Practices

-Letter to the CSRT Board of Trustees: Follow up to a Local 12 News December 10 report
+/in CorrespondenceLetter to the CSRT Board of Trustees: Follow up to a Local 12 News December 10 report

-I sent a lteer to the Board of Trustees of the Cincinnati Southern Railway Trust about the issue reported by Local 12 news on December 10, 2025.
+I sent a letter to the Board of Trustees of the Cincinnati Southern Railway Trust about the issue reported by Local 12 news on December 10, 2025.
 This the link to the Local 12 report:

-Excerpt of meeting minutes CSRT 2.11.25
+Excerpt of meeting minutes CSRT 2.11.25 highlighted

 Public Comments Follow up Email 12.1.25